StephanieOlisa/retail-data-cleaning/README.md

 1. Python – For data cleaning and manipulation
 2. Pandas – Handling missing values, duplicates, data type conversions
 3. Jupyter Notebook – Interactive environment for documenting the cleaning process
+4. Power BI
-4. Git & GitHub – Version control and project repository
+5. Git & GitHub – Version control and project repository

 ## Data Cleaning Steps
 The dataset was cleaned using the following steps: